A Family of Horizon-penetrating Coordinate Systems for the Schwarzschild Black Hole Geometry with Cauchy Temporal Functions: Geometric Construction Procedure of Horizon-penetrating Cauchy Coordinates for the Schwarzschild Black Hole Geometry

 with

-We now prove that the level sets of the time variables $\lambda$, which are by construction smooth, spacelike, and asymptotically flat, constitute Cauchy hypersurfaces. \begin{Prp} We let $\mathfrak{S} \equiv \mathfrak{S}_{\lambda_0}$ be homeomorphic to the subset
+We now prove that the level sets of the time variables $\lambda$, which are by the above construction smooth, spacelike, nonintersecting, asymptotically flat, and foliate the entire Schwarzschild black hole geometry, constitute Cauchy hypersurfaces. \begin{Prp} We let $\mathfrak{S} \equiv \mathfrak{S}_{\lambda_0}$ be homeomorphic to the subset

 of the joined exterior and interior regions of the Schwarzschild black hole geometry, where this subset is a level set of the time coordinates $\lambda$ at $\lambda_0 = \textnormal{const.}$ Then, $\mathfrak{S}$ is a Cauchy hypersurface. \end{Prp} \begin{proof} We begin by noting that $\mathfrak{S}$ is closed in $\textnormal{B}_{\textnormal{I}} \cup \textnormal{B}_{\textnormal{II}}$, which is an immediate consequence of the fact that its complement